Education is the key to fighting poverty!

 Promise Village School

-Our Advisory Committee include: Jeff Mills, Dr. Chris Jones, Dr. Amin Mery, and Ravi Reddy.
-Ravi, along with members of Privilege 2 Serve, the Lynn Family Foundation, many friends of the Promise Village School and APV founder, Dr. Donna Gunn, continue to develop and support the school.
+Our Advisory Committee includes Jeff Mills, Dr. Chris Jones, Dr. Amin Mery, and Ravi Reddy.
+Ravi, along with members of Privilege 2 Serve, the Lynn Family Foundation, many friends of the Promise Village School, and APV founder, Dr. Donna Gunn, continue to develop and support the school.
 These core contributors make a great team!

 Future plans include developing a large campus that will provide education from 3 years thru high school... and eventually adding vocational education to the curriculum.